Peter Mellgard is the senior editor of Noema Magazine.

 Over decades, Southeast Alaska’s once-thriving timber industry took down acre after acre of the ancient forest that dominates this landscape.
 The logging led to a steep decline in habitat for wildlife and threatens the lifestyles of people in frontier communities.
 It also harms the fishing and tourism industries, both of which now constitute a much greater share of Alaska’s economy than timber.

 Despite the clear-cuts, the Tongass remains one of America’s largest natural carbon sinks.
 Vast amounts of carbon dioxide are stored by the enormous forest, making the long-term health of this place critical for combatting global warming.
-But in worrying ways, the entire forest seems to be dying because of climate change, and at a faster rate compared to the rest of the world.
-Warmer and drier conditions are causing a vast die-off of yellow cedar, one of the first species identified anywhere on the planet whose widespread (and decades-long) decline is directly attributable to a warming climate.
+But in worrying ways, the entire forest seems to be dying because of climate change, and at a faster rate compared to most of the rest of the world’s forests.
+Warmer and drier conditions are causing a vast die-off of yellow cedar, one of the first species identified anywhere on the planet to be experiencing a widespread (and decades-long) decline that’s directly attributable to a warming climate.
 Hemlock, the most prevalent tree in the region and an important timber species, is threatened with an infestation of sawfly, whose larvae feed on its needles.
 Large and destructive forest fires are not common in the Alaskan rainforest, but as the summers get warmer and drier and the trees continue to die, they soon may be.

-Even as the forest quite visibly struggles in an era of climate change, there are those — timber companies, the United States Forest Service, the state of Alaska, the Donald Trump administration — who want to see millions more acres of what remains clear-cut like so much already has been.
+Even as the forest quite visibly struggles in an era of climate change, there are those — especially the state of Alaska and many timber companies — who want to clear-cut millions more acres.
 In 2018, the state of Alaska petitioned the Trump administration for an exemption from the “roadless rule,” the nearly two-decade-old federal policy that protects wilderness areas in national forests.
-Yesterday, the Department of Agriculture, which oversees America’s national forests, announced the rule would no longer apply to the Tongass.
+Last October, the Department of Agriculture, which oversees America’s national forests, announced the rule would no longer apply to the Tongass.
+On his first day in office, Joe Biden initiated a review of that decision, but so far, it remains in effect.

-The roadless rule has kept around 9 million acres of the Tongass out of reach of timber companies.
-Those areas hold some of the oldest and largest trees, and are among the most important for the broader health of the Tongass.
+The roadless rule kept around 9 million acres of the Tongass out of reach of timber companies for years.
+Those areas hold some of the oldest and largest trees and are among the most important for the broader health of the Tongass.
 Opening them to the roar of chainsaws has been a goal long held by Alaska’s industry-friendly politicians, despite broad support in the state and around the country for the protections afforded by the rule.

-Independent economists and even the forest service itself agree that the good years are gone for Southeast Alaska’s timber industry.
+Independent economists and even the Forest Service itself agree that the good years are gone for Southeast Alaska’s timber industry.
 People who live in this region have moved on to other jobs — in healthcare, fishing, tourism.
 The millions of visitors who arrive here every year are not eager to fish in poisoned waters or look out from the decks of cruise ships at clear-cuts scarring the forest.
-It boggles many minds that supposedly budget-conscious Republican policymakers in Juneau and Washington ignore their own researchers’ bleak outlook for timber harvests and the immense burden the timber industry places on taxpayers, who have been forced to subsidize an industry that hemorrhages money each and every year for decades, to keep a handful of jobs afloat — especially in a place that has global significance during the climate crisis.
+It boggles many minds that supposedly budget-conscious Republican policymakers in Juneau and Washington ignore their own researchers’ bleak outlook for timber harvests and the immense burden the timber industry places on taxpayers, who have been forced to subsidize an industry that has hemorrhaged money every year for decades, to keep just a handful of jobs afloat.
+And this in a place that has global significance during the climate crisis.

 The region known as Southeast Alaska stretches from Yakutat Bay at 60 degrees north latitude more than 500 miles down along the Pacific coast of North America.
 It is sometimes called the Alaskan panhandle.
 Along the mainland runs the tallest coastal mountain range in the world, the jagged crests of its tallest peaks rising nearly 20,000 feet above the ocean.
 East of the crest is the Canadian province of British Columbia; to the west, Alaskan territory.
 Fjords carved during the ice age reach inland like skeletal fingers, where massive glaciers still lurk.
 Offshore, there is an archipelago of islands, more than 1,100 of them, some larger than entire states in the lower 48, some mere bare specks of rock rising above the oscillating tides.
 Ice-covered peaks a mile high rise above the misty skies on the biggest of these islands, and a carpet of conifer forest covers almost everything below 2,000 feet of elevation.